 - Capital – Provide funding through initiatives and programs to increase scale-up / start-ups participating in sustainable economic development, and support entrepreneurs in investing and building enterprises while stimulating employment and trade in developing and emerging markets.

-- Expertise – Partners are drawn from diverse sectors and backgrounds, each sharing a spirit of inquiry and a desire to accelerate solutions to the climate crisis by providing skills and knowledge with start-ups and scale-ups.
-E/GP and ECA will work with these partners to bring experts and practitioners together through various programs.
+- Expertise – Engage partners drawn from diverse sectors and backgrounds that share a spirit of inquiry and a desire to accelerate solutions to the climate crisis by providing skills and knowledge with start-ups and scale-ups.

-- Engagement – Facilitate market-based delegations of climate change startups, entrepreneurs, and investors to countries and regions of interest.
-Delegations will meet with local political, business, and thought leaders and discuss partnership opportunities around investment.
-These exchanges seek to provide insight and networks to access global markets, highlight potential areas for investment, and inspire collaboration to bring innovations to the climate change market.
-ECA will organize or facilitate exchange participants coming to the United States through the International Visitor Leadership Program (IVLP) and BridgeUSA program.
+- Engagement – Facilitate market-based delegations of climate startups, entrepreneurs, and investors to countries and regions of interest.
+Meet with local political, business, and thought leaders to discuss partnership opportunities around investment.
+These opportunities for dialogue and engagement seek to provide insight and networks to access global markets, highlight potential areas for investment, and inspire collaboration to bring innovations to the climate change market.

-- Deployment – The partners will assist in bringing resources, ideas, technological breakthroughs, and solutions into effective action.
+- Deployment – The partners will assist in bringing resources, ideas, technological breakthroughs, and solutions into effective action and market deployment.